-Massachusetts divorce lawyer Josey Lyne Payne reviews Temporary Orders practice in the Massachusetts Probate and Family Court in Step 6 of the Lynch & Owens Divorce Series.
+Massachusetts divorce lawyer Carmela M. Miraglia reviews Temporary Orders practice in the Massachusetts Probate and Family Court in Step 6 of the Lynch & Owens Divorce Series.

-In today’s edition of the Lynch & Owens Divorce Series, I will discuss the process for and importance of Temporary Orders.
-So, you have filed your Complaint for Divorce, now what?
-Typically, several months will pass before your case is resolved, but you need to know how you are going to live in the meantime, right?
-Certainly, if you have children, you need to know where they are going to live; who is going to make decisions regarding their welfare, health and education; what about child support?
-It is typical that to address these pressing issues your attorney will file Motions for Temporary Orders.
+In this edition of the Lynch & Owens Divorce Series, I will discuss the process for, and importance of, Temporary Orders.
+So, you filed your Complaint for Divorce, now what?
+Typically, several months will pass before your case is resolved, but you need to know how you are going to live in the meantime.
+Certainly, if you have children, you need to know where they are going to live and who is going to make decisions regarding their welfare, health and education.
+What about child support?
+To address these pressing issues, your attorney will file Motions for Temporary Orders.

 Table of Contents for this Blog

 Temporary Orders are so important in divorce proceedings that they deserve their own blog.
 Luckily, my colleague Nicole K. Levy has provided this service in her excellent full-length blog entitled, “Temporary Orders for Child Custody, Child Support and Alimony in Massachusetts Family Law Cases“.
 As Attorney Levy explains:

 The biggest moments in many divorce and family law cases occur at temporary order hearings.
 Temporary orders set the tone for the remainder of the case.
 Often, the temporary orders entered within the first six weeks of a case can dictate parenting time, child support, alimony and even elements of the division of marital assets for the remainder of a divorce or modification.